logo

 Image credit: Andres Times

-A project known as AICCA is being rolled out in the Andean regions of Peru, Bolivia and Columbia that will focus on clean water and climate change.
-The Bank of Latin American Development and the Global Environment Facility have supported the project with a total of $10 million.
-The project aims to address the challenges of climate change with a focus on ensuring water sustainability in the Andean populations.
+A project known as AICCA has been focusing on clean water and climate change in the Andean regions of Peru, Bolivia and Columbia.
+The Bank of Latin American Development and the Global Environment Facility have supported the project with funding worth more than €8.6 million.
+The project has created pan-national collaborations that are helping communities meet the challenges of climate change with a focus on ensuring water sustainability in the Andean populations.

 We promise never to send you spam and you can unsubscribe at any time!